David Mercer (playwright): Writing career

-A Way of Living (1963) was a naturalistic piece, and dealt with the division between a young fisherman and a girl from a mining family who is about to go to university.
+A Way of Living (1963) is a naturalistic piece that deals with the division between a young fisherman and a girl from a mining family who is about to go to university.
 Three other television plays from this period – A Suitable Case for Treatment (1962, film adaptation: Morgan, 1966), For Tea on Sunday (1963) and In Two Minds (1967) share a concern with madness or, in the critic John Russell Taylor's words, "social alienation expressed in terms of psychological alienation".
 In Two Minds, directed by Ken Loach, was remade as the feature film Family Life (1971), again directed by Loach.
 Morgan won a British Film Academy Award for Best Screenplay.